LYGLeo/Computer-Security/README.md

 # Computer-Security

-- Alice send her pid, time at transfer, and GPS data.
+Alice send her pid, time at transfer, and GPS data.
-- Bob receive these data.
+Bob receive these data.

-- James send his json file including pid, time at transfer, and GPS data.
+James send his json file including pid, time at transfer, and GPS data.
-- Jbob receive the json file.
+Jbob receive the json file.

 # running
-- You can run server with "run_server [name] [port]"
+You can run server with "run_server [name] [port]"
-- The name is bob or jbob.
+The name is bob or jbob.

--And then run client with "client [alice or james] [port]" -The name is alice or james.
+And then run client with "client [alice or james] [port]"
+The name is alice or james.

 The name pairs are (bob, alice) and (jbob, james).
 In other words, if you set server to bob, you should set client to alice.